KCreate/charly-lang/index.md

 You can invoke it by typing `charly` or `charly repl`

-Here you can write charly statements.
+Here you can write Charly statements.
 Run them by pressing enter.

 The REPL provides a few _magic_ variables which are specific to your current REPL session.